astridx/spanish.github.io/docs/_pages/about.md

 ---
 title: About
-author: Tao He
+author: Astrid
 date: 2022-02-04
 category: Jekyll
 layout: post
 ---

-This is an about page.
+This is a test website.